 September 18, 2025.
 12 PM EST

-In the last session of the summer, Rory will be joined by Adam Przeworski and Susan Stokes, two of the field's leading scholars of democracy, authoritarianism and democratic backsliding.
-Adam and Sue will discuss patterns in democratic collapse throughout the world, drawing on insights from Sue's new book, The Backsliders.
-They will take stock of the state of American democracy under Donald Trump.
+In the last session of the summer, Rory will be joined by Adam Przeworski, Susan Stokes, Steven Levitsky, and Daniel Ziblatt, some of the field's leading scholars of democracy, authoritarianism and democratic backsliding.
+They will discuss patterns in democratic collapse throughout the world and take stock of the state of American democracy under Donald Trump.
+The conversation will also focus on how American democracy can be rejuvenated and rebuilt.

 Meet the Speakers